FindMySchool LogoFindMySchool

 This is a school where the data sits below England averages overall, even as the qualitative story has improved.

-Using FindMySchool’s proprietary GCSE ranking based on official outcomes data, The Orme Academy is ranked 3,252nd in England and 21st in the Newcastle local area for GCSE performance.
-This places it below England average, within the lower-performing 40% of schools in England on this specific measure.
+Using FindMySchool’s proprietary GCSE ranking based on official outcomes data, The Orme Academy is ranked 2,581st out of 3,895 schools in England for GCSE academic outcomes.
+The Newcastle secondary local ranking lists it 2nd locally, with an overall England rank of 2,396th out of 3,688.
+This places it below the England average on this specific measure.

 Headline GCSE indicators reinforce that picture.
-Attainment 8 is 41.2 and Progress 8 is -0.44, which indicates students make less progress than similar-starting pupils nationally on this metric.
+In the 2024-25 / 2025 dataset, Attainment 8 is 43.8 and Progress 8 is -0.44, which indicates students make less progress than similar-starting pupils nationally on this metric.

 What matters for parents is how the school responds to that reality.
 The June 2024 inspection describes a highly ambitious, well-sequenced curriculum and improving policies, but also points to inconsistency in how some teachers check understanding and address gaps in knowledge.
 That diagnostic is important because it identifies the practical lever that tends to lift outcomes in a secondary setting: tighter assessment in everyday teaching, followed by responsive reteaching.